puppetlabs/puppet-docs/source/puppet/4.10/install_pre.markdown

 [server_setting]: ./configuration.html#server

-Complete these tasks before installing Puppet agent.
+To ease your Puppet installation, complete these tasks before installing Puppet agent.

 > **Note:** This document covers open source releases of Puppet.
 For instructions on installing Puppet Enterprise, see [its installation documentation][peinstall].